 CMB: How did you get started in music?

-CMB: Who would be your top three non-musical influences?
+CMB: What would be your top three musical influences?

 CMB: What would be your general process for writing a song from start to finish?